Wall Street Pummels Array Technologies Inc. (ARRY) After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ARRY starting from Brinker Erica, who sale 3,975 shares at the price of $12.53 back on Jun 22.
-After this action, Brinker Erica now owns 66,481 shares of Array Technologies Inc., valued at $49,811 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ARRY starting from Stacherski Kenneth R., who sale 5,776 shares at the price of $11.33 back on Jul 19.
+After this action, Stacherski Kenneth R. now owns 99,658 shares of Array Technologies Inc., valued at $65,431 using the latest closing price.

-Hottinger Tyson, the Chief Legal Officer of Array Technologies Inc., sale 6,442 shares at $14.00 during a trade that took place back on Jun 09, which means that Hottinger Tyson is holding 84,047 shares at $90,169 based on the most recent closing price.
+Brinker Erica, the Chief Commercial Officer of Array Technologies Inc., sale 3,975 shares at $12.53 during a trade that took place back on Jun 22, which means that Brinker Erica is holding 66,481 shares at $49,811 based on the most recent closing price.